MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 ```bash
 awk $5 '/Fast/{print $1,"\t",$2, "\t",$3}' mappingtools.txt
 ```
-Observe and explain the result.

-** More awk examples for bioinformatics:
+**More awk examples for bioinformatics:

 Copy the file expression.txt from our repository to your home directory; explore the contents fo this file.